jpark8215/ClinicFlow/README.md

 ## Project Vision

 ClinicFlow aims to be a comprehensive solution for healthcare providers, featuring:
-- **Preauth Bot**: An automated system for handling prior authorizations with payers.
+- **Prior Authorization**: An automated system for handling prior authorizations with payers.
 - **Smart Scheduling**: An intelligent appointment scheduler with forecasting capabilities.
 - **Intake Automation**: A tool to digitize patient intake forms using OCR and integrate with EHRs.
 - **No-Show Assistant**: A predictive model to mitigate patient no-shows and optimize calendar availability.